DomBom16/zenif/docs/modules/cli.md

 - Users cannot proceed until they provide valid input according to the schema.
 - Error messages from the schema validation are displayed inline to the right of the users cursor.

-For more detailed information on creating and using schemas, please refer to the `schema.md` documentation.
+For more detailed information on creating and using schemas, please refer to the [schema documentation](./schema.md).